Freddie Freeman Player Props: Dodgers vs. Rockies

-On Monday, Freddie Freeman (on the back of going 2-for-3) and the Los Angeles Dodgers face the Colorado Rockies, whose starting pitcher will be Ryan Feltner.
-First pitch is at 10:10 PM ET.
+After going 2-for-3 in his most recent game, Freddie Freeman and the Los Angeles Dodgers face the Colorado Rockies (who will start German Marquez) at 10:10 PM ET on Tuesday.

-He had two hits (going 2-for-3) in his most recent appearance against the Diamondbacks.
+He racked up two hits (going 2-for-3) in his last appearance against the Diamondbacks.

 Freddie Freeman Game Info & Props vs. the Rockies